 The development of a single detached dwelling and associated accessory uses would be consistent with the character of the area which includes residential uses and uses accessory thereto.
-Therefore, the proposed variances would represent an appropriate use of the land.
+Therefore, the proposed variance would represents an appropriate use of the land.